-- In these matters, plaintiffs seek a variety of remedies including equitable relief in the form of injunctive and other remedies and monetary relief in the form of contractual and extra-contractual damages.
-In some cases, the monetary damages sought include punitive or treble damages or are not specified.
+- In these matters, plaintiffs seek a variety of remedies including equitable relief in the form of injunctive and other remedies and monetary relief in the form of compensatory damages.
+In most cases, the monetary damages sought include punitive or treble damages.
 Often more specific information beyond the type of relief sought is not available because plaintiffs have not requested more specific relief in their court pleadings.
-In those cases where plaintiffs have made a specific demand for monetary damages, they often specify damages just below a jurisdictional limit regardless of the facts of the case.
+In general, the dollar amount of damages sought is not specified.
+In those cases where plaintiffs have made a specific statement with regard to monetary damages, they often specify damages just below a jurisdictional limit regardless of the facts of the case.
 This represents the maximum they can seek without risking removal from state court to federal court.
-In the Company's experience, monetary demands in plaintiffs' court pleadings bear little relation to the ultimate loss, if any, the Company may experience. - For the reasons specified above, it is not possible to make meaningful estimates of the amount or range of loss that could result from these matters at this time.
+In our experience, monetary demands in plaintiffs' court pleadings bear little relation to the ultimate loss, if any, we may experience. - For the reasons specified above, it is not possible to make meaningful estimates of the amount or range of loss that could result from these matters at this time.
 The Company reviews these matters on an on-going basis and follows the provisions of SFAS No. 5, "Accounting for Contingencies" when making accrual and disclosure decisions.
 When assessing reasonably possible and probable outcomes, the Company bases its decision on its assessment of the ultimate outcome following all appeals. - In the opinion of the Company's management, while some of these matters may be material to the Company's operating results for any particular period if an unfavorable outcome results, none will have a material adverse effect on its overall financial condition.